Help us find the PFAS

 All you need is your food packaging, some olive oil and a home-made dropper (we used a pencil!).
 Following the instructions in our handy video, drop a small amount of olive oil onto the packaging and tell us what you see.
 Does the droplet soak in, spread out, or form a perfect little bead?
 Top tip: trying testing both sides of the packaging.

 If you have your camera or phone to hand, why not take a picture of what you’ve found.
-When you’re done, you can then submit your results, along with any photos, via our online submission form.

 What type of packaging should I test?